pmean/build-website/text/04/temporality.md

 When scientists were first establishing that smoking causes lung cancer, some people offered the counter argument that cancer causes smoking.
-It\'s a difficult argument to make, but it was put forth with perfect seriousness.
+It's a difficult argument to make, but it was put forth with perfect seriousness.
 We all know that smoking preceded cancer, usually by several decades of time.
 The argument was that there were genetic tendencies towards cancer and perhaps these same tendencies also were related to the tendency to become addicted to nicotine.
-It\'s pretty easy to demolish this argument, of course.
+It's pretty easy to demolish this argument, of course.

 Victor Stenger highlights another example in [an article](http://www.csicop.org/sb/2004-03/reality-check.html) in the March 2004 issue of Skeptical Briefs.
-There was a cute article in the 2001 year end issue of the British Medical Journal titled: \"Beyond Science?
-Effects of remote, retroactive intercessory prayer on outcomes in patients with bloodstream infection: randomized controlled trial.\" ([\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=retrieve&db=pubmed&list_uids=11751349&dopt=Abstract)).
+There was a cute article in the 2001 year end issue of the British Medical Journal titled: "Beyond Science?
+Effects of remote, retroactive intercessory prayer on outcomes in patients with bloodstream infection: randomized controlled trial."
+([\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=retrieve&db=pubmed&list_uids=11751349&dopt=Abstract)).
 The author, Leonard Leibovici, found the records of 3,393 adult patients with bloodstream infection at Rabin Medical Center, randomly divided